 Why not use our equity release calculator to see how much you could potentially release?

-As we’re now living longer in the UK, the amount of equity you release now could affect how much it costs in the long run.
+The amount of equity you release now could affect how much it costs in the long run.
 So, that’s why it’s important to know what equity release means for you.

 If you’re asking, “how much does equity release cost?”, we appreciate that your first thoughts will be about the here and now.
 After all, knowing all the upfront charges involved play a big part in making sure it’s the right option at the right time.

 Like taking out a regular mortgage, there are different things that can affect the total initial cost.
-Here at The Equity Release Experts, we estimate the total initial cost to be around £1,850.
+Here at The Equity Release Experts, we estimate the total initial cost to be around £2,245.
 But it won’t be the same for everyone.
 Here are the fees and services you need to think about:

 If you’re happy to proceed with the lender’s offer, the next step is to instruct your own independent solicitor.
 We can provide you with a list of of panel solicitors who are specialists in this field, they are impartial equity release solicitors who look after all the legal matters for you.
 Of course, you are welcome to choose your own if you prefer.